check24-scholarships/check24-best-combination-challenge/README.md

 1. Team selection for one or multiple teams
 2. Ranking of streaming packages based on availability of streamed matches
 3. Offering the smallest price combination you can find if one package doesn't cover everything
-4. Reasonable search time - under 500ms
+4. Reasonable search time (make sure UX is not affected in a negative way)

 There's always room for an improved feature set.
 Maybe it can make sense to book monthly packages one after another expires, instead of purchasing multiple yearly ones together.
 Improve, adapt, overcome.

-More inspiration:
+More inspiration for additional features could be:

 1. Search by teams, leagues, date ranges and more
 2. Save past searches and recommend similar packages